Dr. Brissett has been elected President of the American Academy of Facial and Plastic Surgeons

 Turbinate Reduction Surgery in Houston, TX

-What is Turbinate Reduction?
+What Is Turbinate Reduction?

 Turbinates are the 2 bones that pass through the nasal passages, located on either side of the nasal cavity and near the septum.
 They are responsible for warming and moisturizing air as it flows through the nose, but if the inferior turbinates become enlarged, a nasal flow block can occur.
 This can impact breathing and cause chronic sinus infections, sleep apnea, and nose bleeding.
 Houston, TX double board-certified facial plastic surgeon, Dr. Anthony E. Brissett, can perform turbinate reduction surgery to minimize the size of the turbinates to restore normal function.
 This surgery is also performed in conjunction with septoplasty, a surgery that repairs a crooked or deviated septum, which can also affect breathing.

-The best candidates for turbinate reduction surgery:
+The best candidates for nasal turbinate reduction surgery:

 • Have breathing issues